assortment of vegetables in a basket

 • Early, short-season crops, like lettuce, can give way to late-season crops after harvest.

-• Make sure you have access to every part of your garden—include paths.
+• Include paths to make sure you have access to every part of your garden.

 • Easy access to water is essential.

-• Know your local animal population and fence as needed.
+• Know your local animal population (deer, groundhogs, raccoons, etc.) and surround the garden with a fence as needed.

 • Vegetable garden soil should be deep and crumbly, should drain well, and should contain plenty of organic matter.

-• Have your soil tested to determine nutrient levels and pH, and to be sure it is safe to plant in (less than 400 ppm of lead).
+• Have your soil tested to determine nutrient levels and acidity level (pH), and to be sure it is safe to plant in (measures less than 400 ppm of lead).

 • Turn under or remove the grass sod but do not dispose of it, as sod contains valuable topsoil and organic matter.
 You can also kill the grass by covering it with sections of cardboard or newspaper and then covering that with a 2-4 inch layer of compost.